Yandex Cloud

 6. Upload your test file to the bucket.

-Files you are uploading to the bucket must not start with . and _.
+Files you are uploading to the bucket must not start with . or _.
 Such files are considered hidden, and PXF does not read data from them.

-8. To read data from the Object Storage bucket:
+8. To read data from an Object Storage bucket:

 1. Create an external table named pxf_s3_read to reference the bucket.
-The SQL query depends on whether you previously created an external data source or not:
+The SQL query depends on whether you previously created an external data source:

 • With a data source created: